marsyg/HACKJMI/README.md

-QuizBee 🐝: Interactive Quiz Platform
+QuizPlay 🐝: Interactive Quiz Platform
 Buzz your way to smarter learning! 🧠✨

-QuizBee is a fun and engaging quiz platform designed to make learning interactive and enjoyable.
+QuizPlay is a fun and engaging quiz platform designed to make learning interactive and enjoyable.
 Whether you're a student, educator, or lifelong learner, QuizBee combines quizzes, gamification, and multimedia to help you test your knowledge, track progress, and compete with others.

 Features 🛠️
 1. Quiz Playback 🎥📝